tomjoht/tomjoht.github.io/_posts/2018/7/2018-07-18-stereotypes-about-tech-writers-in-workplace.md

 ## References

 Wolfe, I. (2013, August 26).
 [65 percent of today's students will be employed in jobs that don't exist yet](https://www.successperformancesolutions.com/65-percent-of-todays-students-will-be-employed-in-jobs-that-dont-exist-yet/). _Success Performance Solutions_.

-{{site.data.alerts.tip}}You can read the academic version of this article that was published in the <i>Technical Communication Journal</i> here: <a href="https://www.stc.org/techcomm/2017/08/01/articulating-value-amid-persistent-misconceptions-about-technical-and-professional-communication-in-the-workplace/">Articulating Value Amid Persistent Misconceptions About Technical and Professional Communication in the Workplace</a> (If you don't have access to the journal, you can request a copy through <a href="https://www.researchgate.net/publication/319901346_Articulating_value_amid_persistent_misconceptions_about_technical_and_professional_communication_in_the_workplace">ResearchGate</a>.){{site.data.alerts.end}}

 ## About Emily January Petersen {#emily}